guardianproject/info/content/blog/2017-06-01-fdroidserver-ux-testing-report.md

   * There were many doubts regarding the order of the steps, there was also a sensation of ordered list of steps when in practice the information were related to different activities (eg. Local Demo and Real World setup)
   * The documentation is not understandable, not in terms of language but in the way of explaining, it should be more detailed.
 It feels difficult to understand for entry level people.
   * The way information is presented and how it is structured seems to be disconcerting and overloaded.
-  * In outlines, poorly structured, getting started should have the section &#8220;set repo&#8221; and &#8220;install&#8221;, should not make emphasis on FAQs.
+  * In outlines, poorly structured, getting started should have the section “set repo” and “install”, should not make emphasis on FAQs.
   * The participant considers that documentation is confusing as to the step by step, he ends up diverting from the task received.
   * The participant said that the content of the list in the overview section is not detailed in subsequent sections in the Setup an Fdroid App Repo page.
   * It seems more logical for him if in the main page of the documentation are placed first the tutorials and in the end the FAQs.